zqu1992/ALQ/README.md

 ### Introduction
 This repository contains the code of ALQ introduced in our CVPR2020 paper:

 Z. Qu, Z. Zhou, Y. Cheng and L. Thiele.
 Adaptive Loss-aware Quantization for Multi-bit Networks.
-CVPR 2020.

 [PDF](https://arxiv.org/pdf/1912.08883.pdf)